-- X The Imager, a multi-channel instrument designed to sense radiant and solar reflected energy. - X The Sounder, which provides data for atmospheric temperature and moisture profiles, surface and cloud top temperature and ozone distributions.
+- X The Imager, a multi-channel instrument designed to sense radiant and solar reflected energy.
+The GOES-12 spacecraft a new 13.3 micron channel, which replaces the 12 micron channel on earlier satellites.
+It will provide data for upper level wind predictions. - X The Sounder, which provides data for atmospheric temperature and moisture profiles, surface and cloud top temperature and ozone distributions.